Summary Judgment Sample Clauses

 AutoNDA by SimpleDocs

 Summary Judgment.
-The System Arbitrator may, at any time following the conclusion of any permitted discovery, determine whether or not the complainant’s evidence is sufficient to raise a genuine issue of material fact capable of satisfying the standards imposed by Sections 5 and 6 above.
+The System Arbitrator may, at any time following the conclusion of the permitted discovery, determine whether or not the complainant’s evidence is sufficient to raise a genuine issue of material fact capable of satisfying the standards imposed by Sections 5 and/or 6 above.
 If the System Arbitrator determines that complainant’s evidence is not so sufficient, he shall dismiss the action.

 Summary Judgment.
-Each Borrower hereby acknowledges and agrees that any enforcement action relating to this Agreement, the Note or the other Loan Documents may be brought by motion for summary judgment, in lieu of a complaint, pursuant to Section 3213 of the New York Civil Practice Law and Rules (to the extent such provision is applicable).
+The Borrower hereby acknowledges and agrees that any enforcement action relating to this Standby Agreement or any Secured Note may be brought by motion for summary judgment in lieu of a complaint pursuant to Section 3213 of the New York Civil Practice Law and Rules.

 Summary Judgment.
 The Company hereby acknowledges and agrees that any enforcement action relating to this Warrant or any Warrant Shares may be brought by motion for summary judgment in lieu of a complaint pursuant to Section 3212 of the New York Civil Practice Law and Rules.